-Measuring of value of internal strategic factors.
-The measurement of internal strategic factor is performed by the following process: determination of internal strategic factors of the company; the weight proportion for all factors should not exceed 1.0 or 100 percent, to understand which factors are the most dominant; each factor is rated from 1 to 4: 1 = main weakness, 2 = small weakness, 3 = small strength and 4 = main strength, where each factor weight is multiplied by the each rating to obtain weight score; and adding up the weight score of all factors to obtain the total weight score.
+The measurement of internal strategic factor is performed by the following process: a) determination of internal strategic factors of the company, b) the weight proportion for all factors should not exceed 1.0 or 100%, to understand which factors are the most dominant; c) each factor is rated from 1 to 4.
+1= main weakness, 2 = small weakness, 3 = small strength, and 4 = main strength.
+Each factor weight is multiplied by the each rating to obtain weight score, d) adding up weight score of all factors to obtain total weight score.